John Eadie: Ministry

 But the poor must go to Cambridge Street.

 He served as Moderator of the General Assembly for the United Presbyterian Church of Scotland for the year 1857/8.

 Works

 His publications were connected with biblical criticism and interpretation, some of them being for popular use and others more strictly academic.
 To the former class belong the Biblical Cyclopaedia, his edition of Alexander Cruden's Concordance, his Early Oriental History, and his discourses on the Divine Love and on Paul the Preacher; to the latter his commentaries on the Greek text of St Paul's epistles to the Ephesians, Colossians, Philippians and Galatians, published at intervals in four volumes.

 His last work was the History of the English Bible (2 vols, 1876).
 He rendered service as one of the revisers of the authorized version.

 Memorials

-In his home town of Alva the Eadie Church is named in his memory and a drinking fountain with his portrait in low relief stands in the local park.
+In his home town of Alva the Eadie Church is named in his memory and a drinking fountain with his portrait in low relief stands in Alva Glen.